Red Dwarf: Back to Earth: Plot

 "Part Two" begins with the discovery that the Red Dwarf crew inhabit an "invalid dimension".
 Zeroing in on the nearest valid reality, the portal sucks the crew to Earth in 2009, only to find that in this world, their adventures have been turned into a fictional television show called Red Dwarf.
 As a result of the discovery they quickly accept that they themselves are merely fictional characters, and find a DVD of the "Back to Earth" special.
-They are alarmed to discover that they are to die at the end of the final part.
-They resolve to track down their creators and plead for more life.
+Alarmed to discover that they are to die at the end of the final episode, they resolve to track down their creators and plead for more life.
 While on a bus, Lister meets two kids who are fans of the show and who reassure him that, despite all of his faults, he is a heroic and cool character to them.
-They also share a theory about Kochanski's fate - since Kryten was the only person who actually witnessed her supposed 'death', it seems likely that Kochanski simply tired of Lister and left Red Dwarf, with Kryten telling Lister she had died to spare his feelings.
-Lister later confronts Kryten about this and Kryten admits that the children are correct.
+Their theory about Kochanski's fate is that, since Kryten was the only person who actually witnessed her supposed 'death', it seems likely that Kochanski simply tired of Lister and left Red Dwarf, with Kryten trying to spare Lister's feelings by claiming she had died.
+Kryten later admits that the children were correct.
 Bartikovsky informs Rimmer that it is not wrong to kill a hologram, so he pushes her under a bus.

 In "Part Three", the crew track down actor Craig Charles on the set of Coronation Street and ask him to reveal the location of their creator.
-After they locate him, the Creator (Richard O'Callaghan) reveals that he intends to kill off the crew, having tired of them, but he is himself killed by a now-keen-to-remain-alive Lister.
+After they locate him, the Creator (Richard O'Callaghan) reveals that he intends to kill off the crew, but he is himself killed by a now-keen-to-remain-alive Lister.
 Shortly afterwards, the crew discover that they are in a shared hallucination caused by a female relative of the despair squid that uses joy, rather than despair, to subdue victims.
 Kochanski appears before Lister, tempting him to remain behind, but having discovered his Kochanski may still be alive in his own reality, he chooses to wake up and return with the others.
 As the crew head back to their sleeping quarters, Cat (Danny John-Jules) admits that he brought the female despair squid to Red Dwarf with the intention of eating it, and they reflect on the ridiculous idea that anyone could consider them fictional characters.